atharvalele2611/Candyshop/docs/Proposal.md

     intended and pass test cases.
   - At its bare minimum, it is also expected that these candies(components) work harmoniously as building blocks for the said infrastucture.

+## Use Case
+  Based on User requirements like:
+    - *"I want to replicate my data"* - Mars and Sugarcubes/Snickers
+    - *"I want to monitor the state of my server"* - Twix
+    - *"I want to allocate storage for my users"* - Sugarcubes
+    - *"I want to authenticate incoming requests"* - M&M